gagneurlab/drop/docs/source/prepare.rst

 dbSNP                  character  Location of the dbSNP ``.vcf`` file.
 This improves both recalibrating sequencing scores, as well as variant calling precision.
 Refer to `files-to-download`_                                      ``path/to/dbSNP.vcf`` repeat_mask            character  Location of the RepeatMask ``.bed`` file.
-Refer to `files-to-download`_                                                                                                                           ``path/to/RepeatMask.bed`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
+Refer to `files-to-download`_                                                                                                                           ``path/to/RepeatMask.bed`` createSingleVCF        boolean    By default the output is a mult-sample VCF file.
+If you would like to split this into individual sample VCFs, set to ``true``.
+This only subsets the larger vcf sample.                           ``true`` addAF                  boolean    Whether or not to add the allele frequencies from gnomAD                                                                                                                                          ``true`` maxAF                  numeric    Maximum allele frequency (of the minor allele) cut-off.
+Variants with AF equal or below this number are considered rare.                                                                          ``0.001`` maxVarFreqCohort       numeric    Maximum variant frequency among the cohort.                                                                                                                                                       ``0.05`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
 We recommend a minimum of 3 if further filtering on your own.
 10 otherwise.                                    ``3`` hcArgs                 character  String describing additional arguments for GATK haplocaller.
 For expert tuning.                                                                                                                   ``""``